-Everybody who comes at forex market wants to be profitable.
-Nobody starts with the idea to lose his money.
+Everybody who comes to the forex market wants to be profitable.
+Nobody starts with the idea of losing his money.
 But a lot of newcomers lose them all.
-Read our basic advice about how to trade forex successfully for beginners.
+Read our essential advice about how to trade forex successfully for beginners.

 Can you afford it?